Takeaways: Trump’s big primary defeat; scandals for the win

 Former President Donald Trump’s crusade for vengeance suffered a devastating blow on Tuesday after Georgia Gov. Brian Kemp won his primary despite rejecting Trump’s entreaties to overturn his 2020 election defeat in the state.
+That’s a complication for the former president’s hopes to return to the White House in 2024.

 Voters also demonstrated an openness to embracing scandal-plagued candidates — depending on the candidate, and the scandal.